BOOK - "Jazz Guitar Chords & Arpeggio

 Lonnie Johnson pioneered the single-string solo guitar styles that we are accustomed to hearing today in rock, blues and jazz music.
 He played with blues and jazz greats including Texas Alexander, Duke Ellington, Louie Armstrong, and Bessie Smith and used the guitar as a solo instrument in jazz bands years before Charlie Christian.
 His recorded blues and jazz solos, including his famous duets with the early jazz guitarist Eddie Lang, are exemplary both for their incredibly beautiful guitar tone and for their sheer, jaw-dropping virtuosity.
 His "To Do This You Got To Know How" remains one of the most amazing guitar solos ever recorded.
 Although he was influential beyond measure, his reputation has lately taken a back seat to more famous blues players whose influence is often exaggerated as much as Johnson's is underestimated.
 In this double DVD set, the first devoted in its entirety to the guitar style of Lonnie Johnson, Ari Eisinger explores Lonnie Johnson's blues style in detail presenting stylistic hallmarks of Johnson's playing including a discussion of left hand fingerings, use of diminished chords, and Lonnie's blues playing in the Key of D. Ari teaches eight guitar breaks from some of Lonnie's best tunes.
 These include his instrumental masterpiece "To Do This You Got To Know How", his jazzy "Uncle Ned Don't Use Your Head", his evocative "Woke Up With the Blues In My Fingers" and "I'm So Tired Of Living All Alone", Lonnie's version of the song Skip James recorded as "I'm So Glad" The original old recordings of all the tunes are included as well.

-Lonnie Johnson - The Guitar Of Lonnie Johnson - Book and 3 CDs
+Lonnie Johnson - The Guitar Of Lonnie Johnson - Book and Online Audio

 Taught by Woody Mann.
-This book contains three CDs (three full hours of instruction) featuring note-by-note, phrase-by-phrase instruction for the following songs: "Away Down In the Alley, Woke Up This Morning With Blues In My Fingers, Go Back To Your No Good Man, Blues in G, Stompin 'Em Along Slow".
+This book and online audio contains 3 full hours of instruction featuring note-by-note, phrase-by-phrase instruction for the following songs: "Away Down In the Alley, Woke Up This Morning With Blues In My Fingers, Go Back To Your No Good Man, Blues in G, Stompin 'Em Along Slow".

 Lonnie Johnson Plays "To Do This You Got To Know How"